secureCodeBox/secureCodeBox/scanners/zap-extended/README.md

 ![zap logo](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/zap32x32.png)

 The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
-Its also a great tool for experienced pentesters to use for manual security testing.
+It is also a great tool for experienced pentesters to use for manual security testing.

 To learn more about the ZAP scanner itself visit [https://www.zaproxy.org/](https://www.zaproxy.org/).